fchorney/RPiLiquidCrystal/README.txt

 Initialize
 ==========

-The RPiLiquidCrystal library assumed 4-bit mode, because who would use 8 data lines!
+The RPiLiquidCrystal library assumes 4-bit mode, because who would use 8 data lines!
 This library can be used for a wired interface, as well as an i2C interface.

 Initializing for a wired interface::